 4. Eligibility and Classes

-4.1 Rating Class boats shall hold a valid IRC 2024 rating certificate at the time of the races.
-Boats holding a secondary IRC certificate will declare which IRC certificate that will be used for the regatta no later than 2359hrs on the 14th August 2024 The race committee will use a boat’s IRC certificate information downloaded from the irc-racing.org website no later than 2359hrs on the 17th August 2024.
+(a) The 2026 IRC rule (parts A, B & C) shall apply.
+Boats shall hold a valid IRC 2026 rating certificate at the time of the races.
+Boats holding a secondary IRC certificate will declare which IRC certificate that will be used for the regatta no later than 2359hrs on the 11th August 2026.
+The race committee will use a boat’s IRC certificate information downloaded from the irc-racing.org website no later than 2359hrs on the 11th August 2026.
 No alteration to a boat's TCC will be permitted after this time, except as a result of a rating protest, or to correct Rating Authority errors.

 4.2 TP52 Class boats will have a genesis from the International TP52 Class rules or PAC52 Class rules.
 TP52 Class will sail on the same course area as Rating Class but may be a separate start.